Unemployment benefits | Our Services | KelaSkip to content

 What is the work requirement?

-The work requirement means that you must have worked to a sufficient extent before becoming unemployed.
-Learn more in the following about what the work requirement for employees or for self-employed persons means.
+The work requirement means that you must have worked enough before becoming unemployed.
+Learn more below about what the work requirement for employees or for self-employed persons means.

 How is the work requirement for employees calculated?